nikolamar/graphql-lambdas/README.md

 ### Running in `sync`:

-1. This will sync your local code changes with deployed lamda while you editing the `ts` source files it take max 5 seconds to updae lambda it is really fast:
+1. This will sync your local code changes with deployed lambda while you editing the `ts` source files it takes a max 5 seconds to update lambda:

 ```sam sync —beta-features ```